Nataf: History

 According to Walid Khalidi, Nataf was founded in 1982 on land belonging to the depopulated Palestinian village of Bayt Thul, less than 1 km south of the village site of Nitaf.
 The village website states that Nataf was built on land bought from Arabs.
-According to Davar 40 Israeli families bought the land from Abu Ghosh Arabs.
+According to Davar, 40 Israeli families bought the land from Abu Ghosh Arabs.

 Religious outlook

-Only 20% of the residents are Modern Orthodox; 80% of the residents are secular.
-The village has a unique unaffiliated synagogue with three sections for prayer: a men's section, a women's section and a mixed section.
+20% of the residents are Modern Orthodox; 80% of the residents are secular.
+The village has an unaffiliated synagogue with three sections for prayer: a men's section, a women's section and a mixed section.

 Geography

-Nataf is situated on a ridge bounded by Kefira Valley to the north and Hamisha Valley to the south; the elevation is around 500m above MSL.
-It lies at the end of a 3-mile road that passes through Abu Ghosh.
+Nataf is situated on a ridge bounded by Kefira Valley to the north and Hamisha Valley to the south; the elevation is around 500 m above MSL.
+It lies at the end of a 5-kilometer road that passes through Abu Ghosh.

-Nataf overlooks Nataf Valley, a popular hiking destination.
-Nataf spring is watered all year round and has a number of small freshwater pools.
+Nataf spring, overlooking the Kefira Valley, is a popular hiking destination.
+The spring flows year-round but with little water during the dry summer.
+The water flows from a cave via a channel to a pear-shaped cistern (5X5 meters), from which it is impossible to exit.
+Entering the cistern is dangerous and many hikers have had to be rescued in a state of exhaustion and hypothermia.